saxenaapeksha/saxenaapeksha/docs/_posts/2021-09-28-tired-already-?.md

 If you are surrounded by smart & geeky people, you will become smart or even try to be it otherwise you would not even try.

 <sub>May be I got the right company or still remembered the golden words "DSA and System Design" that changed my life.
-May be not fully but I can feel I am travelling on the correct path now. (👍≖‿‿≖)👍 👍(≖‿‿≖👍)
+May be not fully but I can feel I am travelling on the correct path now (👍≖‿‿≖)👍 👍(≖‿‿≖👍) .

 <sub>I wanted to be a productive person and started ***Learning DS***.
 Started with easy questions, which seemed like Hard problems at first.